Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 #### Location-Based Marginal Carbon Intensity (`I`)

 The carbon intensity of electricity is a measure of how much carbon (CO2eq) emissions are produced per kilowatt-hour (kWh) of electricity consumed.
-Because this standard uses a impact-based approach, marginal emissions rates MUST be used for electricity consumption.
+Because this standard uses a consequential approach, marginal emissions rates MUST be used for electricity consumption.

 Location-based marginal emissions factors measures the grid carbon intensity of a grid region.
 If your electricity consumption is connected to a grid, then you MUST use the marginal emissions rate of that grid, which excludes any [market-based measures](#market-based-measures).
 If your electricity consumption is not connected to a larger regional grid, you MUST use an approriate emissions factor for that system.
 From a developer perspective, only the location-based info is important for having an impact on eliminating carbon emissions.
 This excludes [market-based measures](#market-based-measures), and is distinct from 100% renewable energy claims.